andris9/mime-model/README.md

 ### addresses

 Read and set address field values.
 The returned value is a structured object with unicode strings.
-When setting, you can use structured objects or a full header string without encoding.
+When setting an address value, you can use structured objects or a full header string without encoding.

 -   _node.from_
 -   _node.to_